 The black and gold color gives it a classic, vintage feel.
 This teapot has a 22-ounce capacity making it the perfect size for one or two people.

 This eye catching cast iron teapot and teacup set from MIYA has a lot of personality.
 See On Amazon.
-This is more economic than the last one, if price is a concern for you.
+This is more economical than the last one, if price is a concern for you.

 The exterior is festooned with a delicate floral print in a subdued scarlet hue.
 This teapot has an enamel coated interior, making it easy to clean.